vitaly-t/pg-promise/README.md

 * [map], [each] - for simpler/inline result pre-processing/re-mapping
 * [func], [proc] - to simplify executing SQL functions/procedures
 * [task], [tx], [connect] - for shared connections + automatic transactions;
-* [stream] - to access rows from a query via a read stream;
+* [stream] - to access rows from a query via a read stream.

 **IMPORTANT**

 The most important methods to understand from the beginning are [task] and [tx].
 As explained above, the base method [query] acquires and releases the connection, which is not suitable for executing multiple queries at once.
-Therefore, [Chaining Queries] is an absolute must-read, to avoid writing the code that will be plagued by connectivity issues.
+This is why [Chaining Queries] is an absolute must-read, to avoid writing the code that will be plagued by connectivity issues.

 ## Query Formatting